 Those who respond to Christ’s work on the cross should not live unto themselves.
 They should live as ambassadors for Christ.

 Selfless sharing of the gospel is a major purpose of life for the Christian.
 It is a life lived “for Him.”

 Christ’s death was a supreme sacrifice.
 The Lord’s death should change how Christians live their lives.
-It requires the way they live; this is a change from a selfish oriented life to a giving oriented life.
+It requires the way they live; this is a change from a selfish and self-oriented life to a life of giving to others.
 Paul and his team sacrificed themselves to win others to the Savior.

 and rose again.